6 Essential Spices For Your Pantry

 You'll find a huge variety of chilli in my pantry—fat dried chillies, Kashmiri chilli powder, and chilli flakes.
 While you don't need such an array, I'd recommend including a mild chilli powder in your spice cabinet so you can add a pinch or a tablespoon depending on your heat tolerance.
 If you’re looking for tips on how to build your spice tolerance, read more here.

 Along with this list of must-have kitchen spices, I also love trying spices and blends from around the world.
-If you're looking to broaden your horizons, some of my other favourite spices are fennel seeds, sumac, coriander powder, garam masala, Tajín, za'atar, Chinese five spice, dukkah, Ras el Hanout, and harissa.
+If you're looking to broaden your horizons, some of my other favourite spices (and spice blends) are fennel seeds, sumac, coriander powder, garam masala, Tajín, za'atar, Chinese five spice, dukkah, Ras el Hanout, and harissa.

 Looking for a way to use these spice essentials?
 Check out my recipes below.